chef/chef-web-docs/chef_master/source/visibility.rst

 * Configure any Chef client and/or servers to connect to your Chef Automate server to begin ingesting data
 * (Optional) Stream event data out to a websocket consumer for further processing

-See :doc:`Configure Data Collection </data_collection>` for more information on the initial setup and configuring Chef client and server for data ingestion, and :doc:`Stream Data </stream_data_chef_automate>` to learn how to stream data out for further processing.
+See `Configure Data Collection </data_collection.html>`__ for more information on the initial setup and configuring Chef client and server for data ingestion, and `Stream Data </stream_data_chef_automate.html>`__ to learn how to stream data out for further processing.

 Navigating the UI
 ======================================================